Amirika18/degunino_football/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-### Deployment
+### `docker-compose up --build`

-For deployment run the following command and open in your browser `http://localhost:%PORT%` to view runnig application.\
+For deployment run the following command and open in your browser `http://localhost:%PORT%` to view runnig application.

-### `docker-compose up --build` to run docker container